learn-co-curriculum/cssi-prework-python-dictionaries/README.md

 ## Objectives:
-+ Understand Python Dictionary Syntax
++ Describe and use Python dictionary syntax
-+ Compare Dictionaries vs Lists
++ Compare and contrast dictionaries and lists

 ## Dictionaries
 When you open up a dictionary, what do you see?
 Words and their definitions.
-Dictionaries work like that - they contain pairs of keys, which are usually words, and values (their definitions).
+Dictionaries work like that - they contain pairs of keys, which are usually words, and values, which are their definitions.
 Dictionaries are like lists, but instead of having numbers as indexes, the indexes are something else - usually strings.
 Check it out:

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/cssi-4.10-python-dictionaries/master/images/dictionary.png">